BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_3_Testing_a_Bitcoin_Script.md

 --------+--------
         | 03
 ```
-And that's where our script ends, with nothing more to execute and an `03` sitting on top of our stack as the result of the Script.
+And that's where our script ends, with nothing more to execute and a `03` sitting on top of our stack as the result of the Script.

 > :note: **NOTE:** `btcdeb` allows you to repeat the previous command by hitting enter.
 We will be doing this in subsequent examples, so don't be surprised about `btcdeb>` prompts with nothing as input.
 It is simply repeating the previous (often `step`) command.